vanilla/vanilla/README.md

 you can skip the rest of this technical stuff and [go there directly](https://vanillaforums.com/plans).

 If you professionally run a large community or enterprise forum, our cloud solution will make the best technical and economic sense by far.

+## Self-Hosting Basics

+If you're new to self-hosting, read this section.
+Otherwise, skip to the [requirements](https://github.com/vanilla/vanilla/blob/master/README.md#self-hosting-requirements) and [installation](https://github.com/vanilla/vanilla/blob/master/README.md#installation)

+Vanilla requires a server with PHP, MySQL, and web server software (like Apache or nginx).
+You'll probably need to own a domain, and already have it configured on your server with DNS.
+You usually need to create a database for it via your hosting provider, often via phpMyAdmin.
+Then you'll need to visit that domain after uploading Vanilla to continue installation.
+Up to this point, your web host is responsible for all these things.
+You should consult their docs and contact their support with any questions to getting as far as that.

+Say you bought some web space and someone told you how to access it.
+It might be that you bought a domain like `example.com` or you received only a cryptic sub domain of your provider like `abc123456789.yourwebhoster.com` or you might only have received an IP address, so that you can reach your web space with `1.2.3.4`

+When you enter one of those to reach your web host, your web server shows what is in a folder of your web space.
+Often, that folder is called `public_html`.
+Say you own `example.com` and that's what you set up on your server.
+You have created a subfolder called `forum` (always use lowercase letters!) and uploaded Vanilla to it (see [installation below]((https://github.com/vanilla/vanilla/blob/master/README.md#installation)).
+Then, you will be able to see the Vanilla installer when you visit `example.com/forum` in your browser.

 ## Self-Hosting Requirements